basetenlabs/truss/docs/develop/README.md

 """
 ```

 When the helper code is just a few dozen lines, you may prefer to include it directly in `model/model.py`.
 If you do, place these functions outside of the `Model` class.
-However, if you have a large amount of utility code or want to share it between models, you can [bundle external code with your Truss](bundle.md).

 ### Set Python and system requirements